Skip to content

 How to use it

-Using the Migration class is very simple in terms of requirements.
+Using the Instance class is very simple in terms of requirements.
 In the tips and tricks you can see some examples in terms of using the LRU cache technique.
 If you haven't seen it, it is recommended you to have a look.

 For this examples, we will be using the same approach.